balanced-dev/yuzu-docs/docs/delivery/overview.md

 **Inversion of control for the UI**

 We use this feature all the time to easily render ajax partials for our sites.
-When combined with progressive frameworks like Stimulus we can easily create simple ajax interactions.
+When combined with progressive frameworks like Vue or Stimulus we can easily create simple ajax interactions.
 It may seem old fashioned but sometimes having the choice to work in multiple different ways gives the greatest control whilst being maintainable and easy to implement.